1991 Assam Legislative Assembly election

 Elections to the Assam Legislative Assembly were held in June 1991 to elect members of 126 constituencies in Assam, India.
 The Indian National Congress won the popular vote and a majority of seats and Hiteswar Saikia was appointed as the Chief Minister of Assam for his second term.
 The number of constituencies was set as 126, by the recommendation of the Delimitation Commission of India.

+Background

+The Asom Gana Parishad was a constituent member of the Third Front Union Government of India formed in 1989.
+However, the Assam state executive headed by the Asom Gana Parishad was subsequently dismissed by the Government of India.
+President's rule was imposed in the state and the Indian Army was tasked with executing Operation Bajrang against the United Liberation Front of Assam.

+The elections were fought amidst tense ethnic and sectarian relations.
+An unnamed legislator associated with the Asom Gana Parishad declared before the elections that: